ARM-software/Tool-Solutions/docker/tensorflow-aarch64/README.md

 ``` > python tf_cnn_benchmarks.py --device=CPU --batch_size=64 --model=resnet50 --variable_update=parameter_server --data_format=NHWC ```

-In addition to the Dockerfile, please look at the files in the scripts/ directory and the patches/ directory too see how the software is built.
+In addition to the Dockerfile, please look at the files in the scripts/ directory and the patches/ directory to see how the software is built.

 ## Installing Docker